Pixboost/transformimgs/README.md

 You should get 'OK' string in the response.

-At the moment application provides 4 HTTP endpoints:
+The application provides 4 HTTP endpoints:

 * /img/{IMG_URL}/optimise - optimises image
 * /img/{IMG_URL}/resize - resizes image